This Is the Line of Succession to the British Throne

 Next comes Prince Charles’ son, Prince William—the firstborn of the queen’s firstborn.
-Given the love the public already has for William and his wife, Katherine Middleton, he’s sure to keep that popularity as king.
-Learn more about why William will never be king before his dad.
+Given the love the public already has for William and his wife, Catherine, he’s sure to keep that popularity as king.

 3. Prince George of Cambridge

-He might only be four years old, but Prince George—firstborn child of Prince William—already has a massive responsibility ahead of him.
+He might only be seven years old, but Prince George—the firstborn child of Prince William—already has a massive responsibility ahead of him.
 After his father, George will be taking over the British crown.
-Based on these times Prince George’s expressions said exactly what we were thinking, the future king already understands the people.

 4. Princess Charlotte of Cambridge

-Until her big brother has kids of his own, two-year-old Princess Charlotte is next in the royal line of succession.
-Still, this is why Princess Charlotte’s kids won’t get royal titles, even though her brother’s will.
+Until her big brother has kids of his own, five-year-old Princess Charlotte is next in the royal line of succession.

 5. Prince Louis of Cambridge